-Distributions to alternate payees who are spouses or former spouses are subject to 20 percent Federal withholding.
-The Special Tax Notice beginning on page 7 describes the rollover options available to an alternate payee, or an alternate payee may leave money in the plan until the employee's required beginning date (see next question).
+Distributions to alternate payees who are spouses or former spouses are subject to 20 percent federal withholding.
+The Special Tax Notice describes the rollover options available to an alternate payee, or an alternate payee may leave money in the plan until the employee's required beginning date (see next question).